dimitriwalters/javascript-handbook/README.md

 ### event
 The performing of certain actions on a web page.

+### event delegation
+Avoiding adding an event listener to multiple elements, instead, adding it to a parent element and analyzing the bubbled event there.

 ### event listener
 A notifier when an event on an element occurs.